-Challenges await as Kishida takes reins as Japan's next leader
+Challenges await as Kishida takes reins as Japan's prime minister

 Outgoing education minister Koichi Hagiuda of the Hosoda faction will become trade minister while Shinsuke Suematsu of the Hosoda faction will assume the education post.
 There are no ministers from the Ishiba faction, whose leader, former defense chief Shigeru Ishiba, had endorsed Kono in the leadership election.
 Incoming justice minister Yoshihisa Furukawa left the Ishiba faction late last month.

-Kishida will also keep Toshimitsu Motegi and Abe's younger brother, Nobuo Kishi, as foreign and defense ministers, respectively.
-Like two of his predecessors, Kisida — Japan's longest-serving top diplomat — will most likely continue deepening cooperation with the U.S. and other countries to counter China.
+Kishida will also keep Toshimitsu Motegi and Abe’s younger brother, Nobuo Kishi, as foreign and defense ministers, respectively.
+Like two of his predecessors, Kishida — Japan’s longest-serving top diplomat — will most likely continue deepening cooperation with the U.S. and other countries to counter China.

 In the realm of national security, the new administration is expected to adopt a particular focus on economic security.
 In one signal of this shift, Kishida nominated three-term lawmaker Takayuki Kobayashi to a newly established ministerial post in charge of economic security.